dadrian/tldr.fail/index.md

 classical cryptography, but can happen.
 You can test for this by sending "half" a ClientHello, and then waiting before sending the rest, and seeing if the server correctly handles the connection, or if it resets the connection.
-This bug is not specific to postquantum cryptography, but is exacerbated by it.
+This bug is not specific to post-quantum cryptography, but is exacerbated by it.

-## How does this affect the migration to postquantum cryptography?
+## How does this affect the migration to post-quantum cryptography?

 TODO

-## I'm ot migrating to postquantum cryptography until later.
+## I'm ot migrating to post-quantum cryptography until later.
 Why do I need to do anything now?

 TODO